-Applications for prior regulatory authorization in the countries where the Company intends to sell or market the Genio system and other products it develops may require extensive non-clinical, clinical and performance testing, all of which must be undertaken in accordance with the requirements of regulations established by the relevant regulatory agencies, which are complex and have become more stringent over time.
-The Company may be adversely affected by potential changes in government policy or legislation applicable to implantable medical devices.
-At the date of this Annual Report, the Company has received certification to market the Genio system and the Genio 2.1 system in the EU member states through CE-Marking and Israeli Medical Devices and Accessories, or AMAR.
+Applications for prior regulatory authorization in the countries where we intend to sell or market the Genio system and any other products we develop may require extensive non-clinical, clinical and performance testing, all of which must be undertaken in accordance with the requirements of regulations established by the relevant regulatory agencies, which are complex and have become more stringent over time.
+We may be adversely affected by potential changes in government policy or legislation applicable to implantable medical devices.
+At the date of this Annual Report, we have received certification to market the Genio system and the Genio 2.1 system in the EU member states through CE-Marking and Israeli Medical Devices and Accessories, or AMAR.
 CE-Marking is also valid in the European Economic Area, or EEA (which consists of the 27 EU member states plus Norway, Liechtenstein and Iceland).

-In the United States, the Company is in the early stages of seeking FDA marketing authorization.
-The Company has received an investigational device exemption ("IDE") approval from the FDA which allows it to proceed with the DREAM and ACCESSS clinical trials of the Genio system in the United States, and is in the process of determining the appropriate regulatory pathway to pursue for seeking marketing authorization for the device from the FDA.
-Even though it has received an IDE, the Genio system may not successfully obtain marketing authorization.
+In the United States, we are in the early stages of seeking FDA marketing authorization.
+We have received IDE approval from the FDA, which allows us to proceed with our DREAM and ACCCESS clinical trials of the Genio system in the United States, and we are in the process of determining the appropriate regulatory pathway to pursue for seeking marketing authorization for the device from the FDA.
+Even though we have received approval IDEs, the Genio system may not successfully obtain marketing authorization.
 In addition, there may be substantial and unexpected delays in the process, for example in the initiation and completion of clinical trial testing and evaluation.